juanmelo13/Computer-System-Design/README.md

 Repo for my projects for Computer System Design Class.
 In this class we explored computer system design and prototyping using a very famous HDL: **Verilog**

+ISE Design Suite was used to develop the projects, which were design to run in a *ZedBoard* FPGA board.

+Projects Included: